 Address: Shop P101, The Peak Tower, No. 128 Peak Road, The Peak, Hong Kong

-Madame Tussauds Hong Kong, part of the renowned chain of wax museums founded by Marie Tussauds of France, is located at the Peak Tower on Hong Kong Island in Hong Kong.
-The Hong Kong branch houses nearly 100 wax figures of internationally-known personalities, with Asian figures taking up more than a third of the total, of which sixteen were Hong Kongers.
+Madame Tussauds Hong Kong, part of the renowned chain of wax museums founded by Marie Tussauds of France, is located at the Peak Tower on Hong Kong Island.
+This branch houses nearly 100 wax figures of internationally-known personalities, with Asian figures comprising a third, of which sixteen are Hong Kongers.
 The wax figures are featured in a range of themed settings such as Hong Kong Glamour, Music Icons, Historical and National Heroes, The Champions and World Premiere.

 The Hong Kong Wetland Park